Hy-u-3a4eM/io_gas_aarch64/README.md

 # io_gas_aarch64
-This is my first program in the assembly programming language.
+This is my first program in the assembly programming language (for AArch64).
 It reads and outputs.